COVID-19 Test Overview

 Color SARS-CoV-2 RT-LAMP Diagnostic Assay

-Results are intended for the detection of SARS-CoV-2 RNA.
-The SARS-CoV-2 RNA is generally detectable in the upper respiratory system during the acute phase of infection.
-Positive results are indicative of active infection with SARS-CoV-2 but do not rule out bacterial infection or co-infection with other viruses.
-The agent detected may not be the definite cause of illness.
-In addition, nucleic acid detection can persist following clearance of active viral replication.
-Laboratories within the United States and its territories are required to report all positive results to the appropriate public health authorities, and in some jurisdictions (including where Color is located), all results (positive, negative, and indeterminate) will be reported to local public health authorities.
+Results are for the identification of SARS-CoV-2 RNA.
+The SARS-CoV-2 RNA is generally detectable in respiratory specimens during the acute phase of infection.
+Positive results are indicative of the presence of SARS-CoV-2 RNA; clinical correlation with patient history and other diagnostic information is necessary to determine patient infection status.
+Positive results do not rule out bacterial infection or co-infection with other viruses.
+The agent detected may not be the definite cause of disease.
+Laboratories within the United States and its territories are required to report all results to the appropriate public health authorities.

 24-72 hours.
 Turnaround time is the usual number of hours from the time a specimen is accessioned at the laboratory to when the result is released to the ordering provider.
 Test results are most typically reported electronically, which generally allows for faster delivery.
 Schedules may vary.